gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

         Hardware source or sink is associated with an audio device.
 Usually, it is explicitly associated with a card object, except those limited backends that don't create card objects.

-        Such sources and sink contain a subset of device ports provided by the device and have a single active device port, from which they will read or write samples.
+        Such sources and sinks contain a subset of device ports provided by the device and have a single active device port, from which they will read or write samples.
 The user can switch the active device port of a source or sink at any time.

         PulseAudio automatically creates one or several pairs of a hardware source and sink for every detected card, depending on the currently active card profile.